How to Setup SMTP in Gmail: Do You Know the Limits?

 - Quickly setup an SMTP relay server using a service that provides a hosted SMTP Service (easy to maintain but usually not free after you reach a certain sending volume)

-- Or you can even setup your own SMTP server using Gmail (easy to setup and usually free)
+- Or you can even setup your own Gmail SMTP server (easy to setup and usually free)

 Most developers and IT admins turn to Gmail’s SMTP server because it’s easy to configure Gmail’s SMTP settings to enable sending from applications, printers, and scanners.
 While Gmail’s SMTP service is certainly an acceptable solution for low volume senders, it comes with limitations.

 Gmail’s SMTP server is an attractive solution because it’s free to use and easy to get started with.
-But, if you’re a serious sender, then you need to know the limitations of using Gmail to relay your transactional or bulk marketing email.
+But, if you’re a serious sender, then you need to be familiar with Gmail SMTP limitations and how they can impact the delivery of your transactional or bulk marketing emails.

 Let’s start with the obvious — daily send limits.